Getting to Red Hook Fest

-Red Hook residents and those taking the F/G to Smith and 9th Street can take our FREE shuttle bus service through the neighborhood to Red Hook Fest’s mainstage event at Valentino Park and Pier.
+Red Hook residents and those taking the F/G to Smith and 9th Street can take the B61 bus to Van Brunt and Van Dyke or the B57 to Dwight and Van Dyke.

 Alternatively, you can take the 2/3/4/5/N/R to Court Street; the A/C/G to Hoyt-Schermerhorn; or the A/C/F/R to Jay Street-Metrotech and transfer to the B61 Hoyt/Fulton or at Boerum/Joralemon.
 Take the B61 to Van Brunt and Coffey Street.
 Walk just 2 blocks west to the entrance of Red Hook Fest at Valentino and Coffey Streets.